Skip to main content

 Capacity development and training activities for low-emission rice farming

-The NAMA Facility’s project cycle
+The Mitigation Action Facility’s project cycle

 For climate change mitigation projects in its portfolio to drive transformational change and achieve the best possible outcomes, the NAMA Facility promotes extensive preparation prior to launching project implementation.
 Following the initial NSP Outline phase, NAMA Support Projects (NSPs) must successfully complete the Detailed Preparation Phase (DPP) which lasts ten or fifteen months in total.
 This period of time enables NSPs to prepare a comprehensive, sound and data-driven project proposal, thereby making projects more successful in reaching carbon-neutral solutions.